-Where appropriate Firms should have the capability to monitor their networks and detect security related events.
+Where appropriate Firms should have the capability to monitor their networks and to detect and record security related events.
 Meaningful data should be supplied to the Board.
-Management Information

-("MI") should go beyond what is happening at the perimeter of the network and should include what is going on inside the network and what the Firm is doing to defend itself.
+Management Information ("MI") should go beyond what is happening at the perimeter of the network and should include what is going on inside the network and what the Firm is doing to defend itself.

 Relevant MI will differ for each Firm based on its size, nature and complexity.
 The Commission does not require a Firm to provide a mandated list of MI to its Board but expects a Firm to consider the MI that is relevant to its unique position.
-A Firm may wish to consider, but is not mandated to, provide the following MI.
+A Firm may wish, but is not mandated, to consider providing the following MI -

-Current Cyber Security Risks:
+Current Cyber Security Risks